House ground layouts

 This is another system that significantly improves protection of the equipment at the operating

-.
+desk.
 Unfortunately it omits the critical ground bonding necessary for full house protection.

 It does NOT meet national code requirements.
 The mains ground is not